-Length of Probationary Period: The normal probationary period for employees is six months with the exception of Animal Control Officers, Police Services Representatives and Police Officers.
-Animal Control Officers and Police Services Representatives serve a probationary period of nine months.
-Police Officers normally serve a probationary period between 15 and 18 months as follows: After completing the Field Training and Evaluation (FTO) Program (which takes between 12 to 18 weeks to complete), Police Officers enter their "solo phase" for approximately 12 months.
-The probationary period normally ends on the last day of the solo phase resulting in a probationary period between 15 and 18 months depending upon the length of the FTO program.
+Length of Probationary Period: The normal probationary period for employees is six months with the exception of Animal Control Officers, Police Records Specialists and Police Officers.
+Animal Control Officers and Police Records Specialists serve a probationary period of nine months.
+Police Officers serve a probationary period of 18 months.

-An employee's probationary period may be extended up to three additional months (2 times) if the supervisor and/or department head deem necessary.
+An employee's probationary period may be extended up to three additional months (at a time) if the supervisor and/or department head deem necessary.